ItisPratham/MAD1-Project/README.md

 With the help of JS made toggle button to see the password.
 Form validation both frontend and backend were done using RE[Regular Expressions], RE's were taken from popular websites by quick google search, easier RE's were formulated by myself such as name restrictions.
 User re library for matching on backend side.

+---

+### 13th July 2025
+**Final Project Completed**
+Solved an unexpected error, although it was pretty silly.
+Errors
+1 Admin summary would crash if any spot is occupied.
+2 Admin view spot would crash if we want to view details of occupied spot.
+Crash Reasons(respectively)
+1 Bad revenue calculation
+2 Didn't filter active spots.
+Solutions(resectively)
+1 Added if statement
+2 Added filer in db query
+Additional Changes
+Slight modification of constraints in ParkingLot and ReserveParkingSpot db.
+Finally added Project report with video.